Godin Tepe: Level II

-Level II is represented by a single structure, a fortified, mud brick walled architectural complex (133 m x 55 m) occupied by a Mede chief.
-The columned halls are in the same architectural tradition of the later Persian halls (Pasargadae, Susa, Persepolis), first documented at Hasanlu (V).
+When Godin Tepe was re-occupied, c.
+750 BC, a 120 meter by 50 meter three meter thick fortification wall was constructed, complete with arrow slits.
+This wall gradually fell into disuse.
+A large, 24 meter by 28 meter interior dimension, columned hall was constructed using 30 wooden columns arranged in five rows of six.
+The interior was plastered and featured a raised area along the northwest wall.
+A number of subsidiary mudbrick buildings were also constructed for supporting functions like food preparation and storage.
+Given the lack of military trappings the excavators viewed the building as likely a "palace" or "manor house" for some powerful local figure.

 The Level II pottery (only wheel-made micaceous buff ware) have strong parallels with Iron Age sites as Bābā Jān Tepe(I), Jameh Shuran (IIa), Tepe Nush-i Jan and Pasargadae.

 Godin was again abandoned during the 6th century BC, perhaps as a result or in anticipation of the expansion of Cyrus the Great (c.
 550 BC) (Brown 1990) or due to the interruption of a social stratification and secondary State formation process after the fall of Assyria.

 Level I

 A late, Islamic shrine (c.
 15th century).